jaimemendozadev/crypto-chart/README.md

 *For this step, you'll need to have Docker installed on your computer already.
 Please [consult the docs](https://docs.docker.com/engine/installation/) for installation.

+Make sure you already created the `.env` file before attempting to create the Docker image.

 Once you have Docker installed, run the following commands in your terminal:

 - If you haven't done so, run `$ npm install` to install all the app dependencies.
 Wait until everything finishes loading.

-- Run `$ docker build -t nameOfYourApp`.
-The `nameOfYourApp` will be the name of your image Docker will use to run the Node app in a Docker container.
+- Run the command (including the . period): `$ docker build -t name-of-your-app .`

+- The `name-of-your-app`, must be lowercase, will be the name of your image Docker will use to run the Node app in a Docker container.
 Wait until the Docker image finishes building.

-- Run `$ docker run -p 3000:3000 --rm -t -i -v $PWD:/usr/src/app nameOfYourApp` to start the app.
+- Run `$ docker run -p 3000:3000 --rm -t -i -v $PWD:/usr/src/app name-of-your-app` to start the app.

 - Open `http://localhost:3000` in your preferred web browser.
 The app should be properly running.